pmalhaire/askBarrel/haskell_syntax.md

 instance Num Double -- Defined in ‘GHC.Float’
 ```

 We could implement more if we wanted to.
-It's an other beauty of `haskell` we tell a contract for a variable `a` here `Num` and any instance matching the contract can be used `Word`, `Integer`, etc.
+It's an other beauty of `haskell` we tell a contract for variable `a` here `Num` and any instance matching the contract can be used `Word`, `Integer`, etc.

 ```haskell
 ghci